Challenger 605

 More equipment

-More equipment – room for additional specialised medical equipment including Covid isolation units; Spectrum stretcher loading system; up to 21,000 litres of oxygen; adult and baby intensive care patient transport equipment.
+More equipment – room for additional specialised medical equipment including Covid isolation units; AAT stretcher loading system; up to 21,000 litres of oxygen; adult and baby intensive care patient transport equipment.

 More accompanying passengers